 The Company and the Advisers have entered into a Conditional Fee Waiver Agreement in which for the one-year period following the effective date of the Registration Statement (June 4, 2012), the Advisers agree to waive the base management fee and the incentive fees to the extent that distributions declared and payable would represent a return of capital for purposes of U.S. federal income tax.
-For the quarter ended June 30, 2012, the Company incurred, and the Advisers waived, base management fees of approximately \$31,000 and subordinated incentive fees on income of approximately \$18,000.
+For the quarter ended September 30, 2012, the Company incurred, and the Advisers waived, base management fees of approximately \$98,000, capital gains incentive fees of \$2,000 and subordinated incentive fees on income of approximately \$128,000, capital gains incentive fees of \$2,000 and subordinated incentive fees on income of approximately \$71,000.
 The agreement also contains a conditional repayment of waived fees clause that expires three years after the last quarter in which fees were waived.
-This clause states that subject to the election of the Company and its board of directors, in future periods, previously waived fees may be paid to the Advisers if the Company's net increase in net assets exceeds the amount of cumulative distributions paid to stockholders in each respective quarter.
+This clause states that subject to the election of the Company and its board of directors, in future periods, previously waived fees may be paid to the Advisers if the Company's net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders in each respective quarter.

 Pursuant to the Advisory Agreement and Sub-Advisory Agreement, the Company shall pay or reimburse to the Advisers for administrative services expenses which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-For the quarter ended June 30, 2012, the Company incurred, and the Advisers waived administrative services expenses of approximately \$25,000.
+For the three and nine months ended September 30, 2012, the Company incurred, and the Advisers waived the reimbursement of administrative services expenses of approximately \$129,000 and \$154,000, respectively.

-As discussed in Note 2 - Basis of Presentation and Summary of Significant Accounting Policies - Organizational and Offering Costs, as of June 30, 2012 and December 31, 2011, the Adviser and Sub-Adviser incurred approximately \$1.69 million and \$911,000, respectively of Offering costs on the Company's behalf.
-Upon the execution of the Advisory Agreement and Sub-Advisory Agreement, on May 31, 2012 the Company has recorded a due to affiliate liability and capitalized the deferred Offering costs as it is expected that the Company will reimburse the Advisers for these costs.
-Upon the initial closing, and every closing thereafter, 1.5% of the proceeds of such closing will be amortized as a charge to additional paid in capital and a reduction of deferred offering costs, until such asset is fully amortized.
-The Company expects to reimburse the Advisers for such costs incurred on their behalf on a monthly basis up to a maximum aggregate amount of 1.5% of offering proceeds raised.
+As discussed in Note 2 - Basis of Presentation and Summary of Significant Accounting Policies - Organizational and Offering Costs, as of September 30, 2012 and December 31, 2011, the Adviser and Sub-Adviser incurred approximately \$2.1 million and \$911,000, respectively of Offering costs on the Company's behalf.
+On the execution of the Advisory Agreement and Sub-Advisory Agreement, on May 31, 2012, the Company recorded a due to affiliate liability and capitalized the deferred Offering costs as it is expected that the Company will reimburse the Advisers for these costs.
+As of September 30, 2012, the balance of the due to affiliate liability was \$2.1 million.
+On the initial closing, and every closing thereafter, 1.5% of the proceeds of such closing will be amortized as a charge to additional paid in capital and a reduction of deferred Offering costs, until such asset is fully amortized.
+As of September 30, 2012, \$2,000 has been amortized.
+The Company expects to reimburse the Advisers for such costs incurred on its behalf on a monthly basis up to a maximum aggregate amount of 1.5% of the gross Offering proceeds.
 Pursuant to the terms of the Advisory Agreement and Sub-Advisory Agreement, the Adviser and Sub-Adviser will be responsible for the payment of organizational and Offering expenses to the extent they exceed 1.5% of gross proceeds from the Offering.

-The table below outlines fees incurred and expense reimbursements payable to Hines, Main Street and their affiliates for the three and six months ended June 30, 2012 and amounts unpaid as of June 30, 2012 and December 31, 2011.
+The table below outlines fees incurred and expense reimbursements payable to Hines, Main Street and their affiliates for the three and nine months ended September 30, 2012 and amounts unpaid as of September 30, 2012 and December 31, 2011.
 A description of each of the fees included in the table follows (in thousands).